TheRealSoonium/browserified/README.md

 git status

 # You can now commit and push
+git commit -a
+git push

 #OTHER NOTES:

 # The last version of @solana/web3.js for which browserify works is 1.75.0 so that is the version that is used.
+Subsequent versions result in 'SyntaxError: Unexpected token'.